 O'Brien Law Firm, LLC, in Southaven can help you establish powers of attorney as part of your estate plan.
 We serve clients in Mississippi and Tennessee throughout the Greater Memphis area.
-To arrange your free initial consultation, please call our toll-free number: 866-504-5969.
+To arrange your an initial consultation, please call our toll-free number: 866-504-5969.

 There Are Two Types Of Powers Of Attorney

 A power of attorney is an authorization to act on someone else’s behalf in a legal or business matter.
 The person authorizing the other to act is the principal or granter (of the power), and the person authorized to act is the agent or attorney-in-fact.

 - Durable power of attorney for health care is a written document in which an individual designates another person to make health care and health-related decisions in the event that the individual becomes incapacitated.